adr1enbe4udou1n/terraform-hcloud-k0s/README.md

 ### Networking and firewall

 All nodes including LB will be linked with a proper private network as well as **solid firewall protection**.
 Only the 1st main control pane node will have open ports for SSH (port **2222**) and kube-apiserver (port **6443**) for admin management.
-Other internal nodes will be accessed by SSH Jump. **IP whitelist** is supported by simple TF variable.
+Other internal nodes will be accessed by SSH Jump. **IP whitelist** is supported by simple TF variable (only applied on SSH).

 ### OS management